mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.AspNetCore.Mvc.md

     **rights:** end point requires at least one of these permissions

+## Class: AspNetCore.Mvc.ServiceCollectionExtensions
+Extension methods for configuring ASP.Net Core extensions and related services.
+### Methods

+#### TryAddAspNetCoreExtensions(Microsoft.Extensions.DependencyInjection.IServiceCollection,System.Boolean,System.Boolean,System.Action{Microsoft.AspNetCore.Authorization.AuthorizationPolicyBuilder})
+Adds IOC configurations to support all ASP.Net Core extensions provided by this library.
+    #####Parameters
+    **services:** The service collection to which ASP.Net Core extensions should be added.

+    **requireAuthenticatedByDefault:** Indicates whether authentication is required by default.

+    **requireApplicationUserId:** Indicates whether the application user ID is required.

+    **authorizationPolicyBuilder:** Action to configure the authorization policy builder.

+    ##### Return value
+    The modified service collection.

+#### AddRequireAuthenticatedUser(Microsoft.Extensions.DependencyInjection.IServiceCollection,System.Boolean,System.Action{Microsoft.AspNetCore.Authorization.AuthorizationPolicyBuilder})
+Adds authentication requirements to the service collection.
+    #####Parameters
+    **services:** The service collection to which authentication requirements should be added.

+    **requireApplicationUserId:** Indicates whether the application user ID is required.

+    **authorizationPolicyBuilder:** Action to configure the authorization policy builder.

+    ##### Return value
+    The modified service collection.

+#### TryAddCommonOpenApiExtensions(Microsoft.Extensions.DependencyInjection.IServiceCollection)
+Enables extensions for Swagger/OpenAPI (included in AddAspNetCoreExtensions).
+    #####Parameters
+    **services:** The service collection to which Swagger/OpenAPI extensions should be added.

+    ##### Return value
+    The modified service collection.

+#### TryAddAspNetCoreSearchQuery(Microsoft.Extensions.DependencyInjection.IServiceCollection)
+Enables extensions for shared Search Query extensions (included in AddAspNetCoreExtensions).
+    #####Parameters
+    **services:** The service collection to which Search Query extensions should be added.

+    ##### Return value
+    The modified service collection.

 ## Class: AspNetCore.Mvc.SwaggerGen.AdditionalSwaggerGenEndpointsOptions
 SwaggerGen extensions to enable presenting permissions, application versions and XMLDocs